kifzig/kifzig/README.md

 - 👀 I’m interested in learning Python, Tableau, SQL, and devlops
 - 🌱 I’m currently learning how to use Python with SQL.
 I'm in the Nucamp Backend Development bootcamp.
 - 💞️ I’m looking to collaborate on data projects.
-- 📫 How to reach me : you can email me at kif.zig@gmail.com
+- 📫 How to reach me : you can email me at kif.zig AT gmail DOT com

 <!---
 kifzig/kifzig is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.